 There is a list of study questions attached to every week.
-Also some weeks, you are asked to check a specific EU website.
+Also some weeks, you will be sent newspaper articles related to the EU to read.
 You need to come prepared to class to comment on those websites and answer questions in relation to those study questions.